eksuas/eksuas.github.io/index.md

 4. [Texture Mapping, Perlin Noise, Normal and Bump Mapping](page4.md) includes the experiences of implementing the Texture Mapping, Normal and Bump Mapping.
 Smooth shading, Perlin Noise texture and Perlin Bump mapping is also implemented in this section.

+5. [HDR Imaging and Advanced Lighting](page5.md) includes the experiences of implementing the Advanced Lighting and HDR Imaging support.

 My development environment is Ubuntu18.4

 Required Libraries are libpng-dev, libtinyxml-dev and libglm-dev.